NiallPierce/Battleship/README.md

    - The game will notify you if it's a **hit** (successful attack) or a **miss**.
    - If all segments of a ship are hit, the ship is sunk.
    - The AI also takes turns trying to sink your ships.

+3. **Winning the Game**:
+   - The game ends when all ships of either the player or the AI are sunk.
+   - The first player to sink all the enemy ships wins.